underethsea/wineth-docs/docs/intro.md

-# Save, Win, & Support Public Goods
+# Welcome

 ## Welcome to winETH 👋
 winETH is a charitable prize vault powered by PoolTogether & Aave on Optimism.

 It's a Win-Win situation:
 - You have a chance to win WETH prizes in daily draws.